joyhuang9473/swapbook/README.md

 ## Usage

-1. Access the frontend at `http://localhost:8080`
+1. Access the frontend at `http://localhost:8080` (or other port if specified in logs)
 2. Connect your wallet
-3. Place, cancel or fill orders through the interface
+3. Place, cancel or fill orders through the interface, or manage your escrow account

 ## Development